smart-duck/veradco/README.md

 The path of the plugin file (.so).
 If the plugin needs to be built (refer to code field below), it is MANDATORY that is path is /app/external_plugins.
 It will be built by the Init Container at webhook startup.
 For a built-in plugin the path is /app/plugins.
 For a plugin you built yourself the path is as you want.
 We advise you to build your plugin by using the init container docker image to avoid infrequent issues with Golang plugins compatibility.

+If you use GRPC, the path is the address of the GRPC server (the plugin): localhost:50051 by example

 #### Built-in plugins